Table of Contents

 Residents are continuously checked for symptoms and related symptoms of COVID-19.
 Weekly reports of resident status are sent to DPH.

-Staff is screened daily upon entering and exiting the facility.
+Staff is screened daily upon entering the facility.
 Screening includes a visual check, measured temperature checks, and screening questionnaire.
 If the measured temperature exceeds 100.0 F, the staff member is required to immediately get tested for COVID-19.
 The staff member is not allowed back to the facility until a negative test result is returned and/or completion of the recommended quarantine period.

 Staff COVID-19 testing is done in accordance with federal and state regulations with results coming back within 24 hours.
 Changes to this testing frequency will be determined by guidance from regulatory authorities or based on the impact of the facility’s surrounding community spread.